7 Steps for Choosing the Right Mattress for You

 If you’re sharing and your budget and the space allow, a bigger bed means you are less likely to disturb one another – one of the most common sleeping complaints!

-Look for the NBF Mark of Approval
+Look for the NBF-approved tick

 NBF Approved MemberThe UK has strict flammability and product safety laws: the mattress AND individual fillings should meet minimum levels of fire resistance.
 For peace of mind, look for the UK safety label and NBF-Approved tick!
 All NBF members are audited independently to ensure they follow the procedures that comply with flammability, health and hygiene and trade descriptions regulations.